Baltic-Coastal-Monitoring-Team/CMORPH/README.md

 - Profile lines from both selected files, clearly color-coded.
 - Filled areas or arrows indicating differences in elevation or position (blue line is a last time period).
 - Automatically generated labels on last line, showing exact height of points and position on transect line (X Axis).
-- Annotation in legend box to each lines with name of data folder and position on transect line (zero,bottom,top).
+- Annotation in legend box to each lines with name of data folder and position on transect line (zero,bottom,top). \n

+- **Use case**
-**Use case**: The value of each point can be used to quickly calculate changes directly from the graph.
+The value of each point can be used to quickly calculate changes directly from the graph.
 All we need to know is the “Profile Resolution” parameter set in the Generator (when set to 1, it means 1 m; if the value was set to 0.1, it means that one point has a value of 0.1 m on the graph).
 So, to calculate the width of the beach for 2024-05 in the image below, simply perform the following operation: 212-195=17 m (because the point value in the generator was set to 1 m).
 Similarly, you can calculate the differences between the positions of points in individual years, e.g., the position of the coastline shifted between 2021-02 and 2024-05 by 12 m (195-183=12).